YannickSauer/3d-gaze-inspector/README.md

-# 3d-track-n-gaze
+# 3d-gaze-inspector
-3D tracking and gaze analysis
+Analysis toolbox for 3d tracking and gaze data

 ## Functions
 ### Head-relative gaze to world gaze